rskearney/Lab4/README.md

 ## Challenge 1:

 For this challenge I was asked to print a list of all airports in a particular country.
-I chose Poland as the country and added an if statement to the for loop to compare the entry in the 4th column to the string "Poland".
-If the if statement was satisfied, the airport name would be printed.
+I chose Poland as the country and added an if statement to the for loop to compare the entry in the 4th column (row[3]) to the string "Poland".
+If the if statement was satisfied, the airport name(row [1]) would be printed.